romaricovargas/unlocking_project_euler/README.md

 Tackling the Thrilling Programming Challenges from the Project Euler Website https://projecteuler.net/

+Please refer to the individual files for my solutions.
+The table below outlines the problems I have solved, along with the corresponding run times for each solution.

 | Problem Number | Resoloved | Run time |
 | --- | --- | --- |
 | 0001 | Yes | 0.164 seconds |